LucieRappHenry/PFTree/README.md

-WARNING : this script considers hdf5 is already installed.
+WARNING : this script considers hdf5 and g++ are already installed.
-To check if it is, you can 'whereis hdf5' in your console.
-If no path is returned, you don't have it. if not please, copy paste "sudo apt-get install libhdf5-openmpi-dev" in your console.
+To check if you have it, you can 'whereis hdf5' in your console for example.
+If no path is returned, you don't have it. if not please, copy paste "sudo apt-get install libhdf5-openmpi-dev" for hdf5 or "apt-get install g++" for g++ in your console.

 clone this repository in your home : git clone https://github.com/LucieRappHenry/PFTree.git